segment-boneyard/crossdomain/Readme.md

 # crossdomain

-  Renders `crossdomain.xml` so that Adobe Flash Player clients can make requests to your domain.
+  Render a `crossdomain.xml` so that Adobe Flash Player clients can make requests to your domain.
 More on this nonsense [here](http://www.adobe.com/devnet/adobe-media-server/articles/cross-domain-xml-for-streaming.html).

 ## Installation